 The opening stage of the De Hoop Vlei MTB Experience takes in some of the best established trails around the reserve as it diverges from the Ramsar wetland, that is the De Hoop Vlei, and explores one of the area’s other protected areas of international significance – the Haarwegskloof Renosterveld Reserve.
 Comprising of 1500 hectares of Eastern Rûens Shale Renosterveld, Haarwegskloof is the largest and most contiguous extant of lowland Renosterveld remaining in the world.

 Once in Haarwegskloof riders will be treated to spectacular views across the rolling hills of the Rûens from the highest point of the race at the stage’s second water point.
 With the crooked valleys of Renosterveld weaving out below, take a moment to appreciate this unique area.
-At the Haarwegskloof summit you will have accumulated 850 meters of climbing and as such you deserve a reward in the form of virgin singletrack.
+At the Haarwegskloof summit you will have accumulated 850 meters of climbing and as such you deserve a reward in the form of a spectacular singletrack descent.
 The purpose-built trail, named Renosterveld Roller-Coaster, drops 180 meters over 4.5 kilometres onto the Kat Kloof farm.
-The route back to De Hoop from Kat Kloof takes in singletrack descent which you navigated earlier in the day, from the limestone hills, as a technical climb.
+The route back to De Hoop from Kat Kloof takes in the technical Dennis the Menace singletrack climb.
 While it is undoubtedly a challenge, the worst sections feature concrete ramps to even out the gradient and provide much needed grip.
-The route home from the top of the final climb provides an easy final 5 kilometres back to the De Hoop Collection, where a delicious lunch awaits.
+The route home from the top of the final climb provides an exhilarating descent via the same Flatrock singletrack which provided the first challenge of the day.
+Thereafter an easy final 4 kilometres, allow riders’ minds to wander onto the thoughts of the delicious lunch which awaits back at the De Hoop Collection.

 Stage 2 | Trails to Whales